shirleyy4/weather-microservice/README.md

 - data.current.temp_c shows the temperature in Celsius
 - data.current.temp_f shows the temperature in Farenheit

+City is set in app.js:
+const zipcode = '22301'; //Alexandria

 How to programmatically request data
 - Once the service is running, the request is made automatically when user load the page, and user's HTTP GET request will be sent to the microservice, which will send request to the weather API using the API key and the zip code, if the response is successful, the service will process the received data and sent it back to the user with the weather information